FolkertVanVerseveld/aoe/STATUS.md

 User Interface  | True Type Fonts       | Porting to new launcher "    "          | Menu navigation       | Basic buttons and group navigation "    "          | Main menu             | See next task
-DRS Game assets | Asset parsing         | Completed for palettes, backgrounds and some slps, very time consuming Slp parsing     | Game gfx assets       | Working for backgrounds, but has glitches with most images Game logic      | Fix bad game state    | State gets corrupted sometimes
+Slp parsing     | Game gfx assets       | Working for backgrounds, but has glitches with some images Game logic      | Dynamic Unit logic    | Movement stub

 ## Backlog